Our Top things to do and see in Cape Town, South Africa

 An awesome way to explore Cape Town is from a motorbike sidecar!
-Choose from a short 2 hour ride or a full day trip.
+Choose from a short 2-hour ride or a full-day trip.
 This is certainly a unique way to travel around the city.
-There’s lots of route options to choose from so simply decide where you want to go and book!
+There are lots of route options to choose from so simply decide where you want to go and book!

 Sidecar tours range from R2400 to R4800 for a sidecar and driver, depending on the duration of the trip.

 For adrenaline junkies, paragliding is an awesome activity to add to your itinerary while in Cape Town.
-There are multiple companies that offer paragliding from various locations around Cape Town, but the most popular spots are Signal Hill and Lion’s Head.
+Multiple companies offer paragliding from various locations around Cape Town, but the most popular spots are Signal Hill and Lion’s Head.
 Both flights wind through the skies overlooking the Atlantic coastline and usually land along a large grass strip next to the ocean in Sea Point.
-This is an awesome way to see the city from a different viewpoint, and tick off a bucket list activity.
+This is an awesome way to see the city from a different viewpoint and tick off a bucket list activity.